lifenoodles/nasearch/README.md

 No parameters.
 Returns a list of objects describing the topics:

-+ text: the name of the topic
++ name: the name of the topic
 + id: the numeric id of the topic (this is used for search requests)

 #### /api/search